July 2006

 problem, tin,

-by problem free assemble and a long joint life for the components.
+free assemble and a long joint life for the components.
+Thick tin

-Thick tin along with silver were rejected years ago because of high
+along with silver were rejected years ago because of high risk of

-risk of the metal migrating across the circuit board, creating metal
+the metal migrating across the circuit board, creating metal shorts.

-shorts.
-All that's required is a little moisture combined with
+All that's required is a little moisture combined with electricity

-electricity and the fun begins.
-Thin silver, gold, and tin along with
+and the fun begins.
+Thin silver, gold, and tin all have

-all bad.
-Some excellent photos of tin whiskers and a great deal of
+excellent photos of tin whiskers and a great deal of detailed

 NASA